What is Milkbasket?

 The online grocery arena is hard to explore because consumer behaviour is dynamic in nature.
 A business with relatively low sales volume is perhaps a right model to follow than Hypermarket models in a country as diverse as India.

 Milkbasket currently serves 250 communities in Gurgaon alone.
-With a workforce of around 400 employers, the firm has seen a growth of 15-20% in the rate of orders with more than 11,000 orders per day.
-It plans on strengthening its engineering team and set up a new research and development (R&D) centre.
+With a workforce of around 400 employees, the firm has seen a growth of 15-20% in the rate of orders with more than 11,000 orders per day.
+It plans on strengthening its engineering team and set up new research and development (R&D) centre.
 Currently, it has a total warehouse capacity of around 60,000 square feet.